gridsingularity/gsy-e/wiki/docs/matching-api-walkthrough.md

-The Grid Singularity Matching Application Programming Interface (or Matching API) allows custom matching algorithms to be used to clear orders in local energy exchanges.
-The Matching API decouples the matching process from the exchange, allowing external algorithm providers (also termed matching engines here) to read the exchange’s order book, run custom matching algorithms and send the resulting energy transactions to be verified and executed by the exchange, as shown in Figure 4 and explained below.
+The Grid Singularity Matching Application Programming Interface (or Matching API) allows custom matching algorithms to be used to clear orders in local or other energy markets.
+The Matching API decouples the matching process from the exchange, allowing algorithm providers (also termed matching engines here) to read the exchange’s order book, run custom matching algorithms and send the resulting energy transactions to be verified and executed by the exchange, as shown in Figure and explained below.

 ![alt_text](img/matching_api.png)

-**Figure 4**. *Flow diagram of the role of matching engines (third party matching algorithm providers) in the Grid Singularity Exchange.*
+**Figure**. *Flow diagram of the role of matching engines (third party matching algorithm providers) in the Grid Singularity Exchange.*

 Trading process through the Matching API: